bmwcarit/joynr/wiki/generator.md

       -templatesEncoding <encoding of templates>
       -generationId <name of what is being generated>
       -addVersionTo <package, none>
-        DEPRECATED!
-Set the #noVersionGeneration comment in the .fidl file instead, see section "Disable versioning of generated files" above.
-        If this parameter would define a different behaviour than the #noVersionGeneration comment.
-An exception is thrown and code generation is aborted.
+        DEPRECATED! will be replaced by #noVersionGeneration comment soon.
         package: interface/typecollection major versions (if existing) are added as an additional package segment
         none: interface/typecollection versions do not affect the generated name and package of interfaces and types
-        default: package
+        default: none
         NOTE:
             - Consumer and provider applications of one interface have to use the same versioning scheme to be able to communicate with each other!